en-wl/wordlist/README.md

 combined work is freely available under a MIT-like license.
 See the file Copyright for details.

 SCOWLv2 is still a work in progress.
-The 60 size should as of 2024-08-23 contain about the same set of words as SCOWLv1.
+The default size (60) has been vetted for errors, and the larger size (70) should also be usable as a spellchecker dictionary.
 The processing of the source data is completely different so the resulting wordlists are not the same.
 Most of the changes I regard as corrections for improper handling of derived forms or variants in SCOWLv1.
 The handling of possessive forms have been completely redone based partly on the noun category assigned by WordNet.
 For American English any new changes to non-possessive forms of words included in speller dictionary have been accounted for and noted in the file `misc/comp-60.txt`.
-The 70 size should also be about the same but no attempt has been made to verify this as of yet.

 SCOWLv2 is generated from the the same sources that SCOWLv1 uses but via a far more complicated, and unreleased, process.
 The results of this process is in